I’m aware right now how much uncertainty there is and how it’s making everyone feel.

 I often get asked how to integrate EFT into you life.
 And my advice has always been similar to Mo Gawdat’s approach.
 Spend 5 mins tuning in to what’s going on with you and use the above dialogue.

 “Even though I’m really worried about how long this is going to go on for, I accept myself and right now I’m ok and this will end”.
-If you’re new to EFT you can find out more in my FREE course – Tapping out of Overwhelm.
+If you’re new to EFT you can learn it easily on my free e-course Tapping into Calm.

 Much love, Tricia xxx